Starting a Private Dietitian Practice: The Complete Guide 2026

 Setting up in private practice is the major career milestone for a dietitian.
-78% of practitioners eventually want to work in private or mixed practice.
+Many practitioners eventually want to work in private or mixed practice.
 But administrative uncertainty, financial fears, and isolation cause many to delay.
-This guide covers the concrete steps to establish yourself confidently in 2025.
+This guide covers the concrete steps to establish yourself confidently in 2026.

 1. Legal structure: what to choose?

-Sole trader structures work well for most starting dietitians — proportional tax contributions and simplified accounting.
+Sole trader structures work well for most starting dietitians — proportional contributions and simplified accounting.
 As your revenue grows, you may benefit from incorporating for tax optimization.
-Always consult a local accountant familiar with healthcare professionals.
+Always consult a local accountant familiar with healthcare professionals before choosing your structure.

 2. Essential administrative steps